abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--file-fragment-size = '25'`

 > [!NOTE]
 > Microsoft OneDrive requires that the file fragment size be an exact multiple of 320 KiB.
-The default falue is an exact multiple of this required value.
+The default value is an exact multiple of this required value.
 Additional exact multiple options are:
 > 15, 20, 25, 30, 35, 40, 45, 50, 55